DataDog/hiring-engineers/answers.md

 ## Final Question
 I see a lot of different ways to leverage Datadog.
-Even in my current world of on prem infrastructure I see an opprotunity to leverage the DD Agent to natively talk my product line metrics and logs.
+Even in my current world of on prem infrastructure I see an opportunity to leverage the DD Agent to natively talk my product line metrics and logs.
 I think a real interesting use case in the enterprise would be to leverage the range of capabilities in retail IOT deployments.
 Not just from an operation stand point (health, etc) but also from a analytic viewpoint of the data being gathered at retail locations.

-Thank you for the opprotunity to go through this exercise.
+Thank you for the opportunity to go through this exercise.
 I would be happy to answer any questions you may have!

 Thanks